Skip to contents

 background_stripes_border

-Character string of either c("Inf", "background_line_both", "background_line_left", "background_line_right").
-The background stripes will either be drawn over the whole plot ("Inf"), from the outer left background_line to the outer right background_line ("background_line_both"), from the outer left background line to the right of the plot ("background_line_left"), or the outer right background line to the left of the plot ("background_line_right).
+Character string of either c("Inf", "background_line_both", "background_line_left", "background_line_right", "background_line_table").
+The background stripes will either be drawn over the whole plot ("Inf"), from the outer left background_line to the outer right background_line ("background_line_both"), from the outer left background line to the right of the plot ("background_line_left"), the outer right background line to the left of the plot ("background_line_right), or only over the table-part of the plot (background_line_table").

 background_stripes_colour